 Typically, net revenue from standard executive search engagements is recognized over the expected average period of performance, in proportion to the estimated personnel time incurred to fulfill our obligations under the arrangements.
 Net revenue in excess of the retainer, resulting from actual compensation of the placed candidate exceeding estimated compensation, is recognized upon completion of the executive search when the amount of the additional fee is known.
 Our assumptions about the duration of the time and extent of efforts for search teams to complete our services in an executive search engagement require significant judgment as these variables have fluctuated in the past and are expected to continue to do so.
 These assumptions are updated annually or whenever conditions exist to indicate that more frequent updates are necessary.

-Net revenue from certain leadership consulting and non-standard executive search engagements is recognized in accordance with the completion of the engagement deliverables.
-Taxes collected from clients and remitted to governmental authorities are presented on a net basis.
+Net revenue from culture shaping projects, certain leadership consulting and non-standard executive search engagements is recognized in accordance with the completion of the engagement deliverables.